Paperspace/paperspace-node/scripts.md

 If the script's `runOnce` property is set to true the script will only be piped to `bash` during the first boot of the machine.
 The paperspace infrastructure records whether the script was retrieved or not, and will not allow the script to be retrieved again if the `runOnce` property was set.

+The output of the startup script on Linux gets logged to `/var/log/startup-script-output.log`.
+Be careful about including sensitive information in the script or its output.
+If you need to clean up this log file after the script runs you can schedule a cron job to do so.
+(In the future we may make script logging optional to enhance security.)

-Currently there is no automatic logging of the script execution output, but you can add logging to the script itself to help in debugging.
-Also, if your script is set up to run on every boot, you can download the script from a terminal window within the machine after logging in, using the following command:
+If your script is set up to run on every boot, you can download the script from a terminal window within the machine after logging in, using the following command:

 `curl https://metadata.paperspace.com/script`